Jmz0127/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    - useRouteMatch is a way to cut down your code by enabling dynamic pathing in your url.
+For example, instead of having a url path in your code for every single user (like user-details1,2,3,4,5,6 etc), you could useRouteMatch to create a single line of code that uses `${url}/user-details`.
+This is a good way to implement DRY code (don't repeat yourself).

 1. How would you explain form validation to someone who has never programmed before?

+    - I'd probably give an example - "You know when you reset your password on your Chase app, and how it promps you to use a password longer than 8 characters if you only put in 8 characters, or when you only have letters in your password but a promp message pops up telling you to add a special character or number?
+That's form validation"

 1. In 1-2 sentences, define end to end testing.

+    - End to end testing is the full scope of how a webpage or program is tested - from the initial user input, to server, and back to what the user sees.
+For example, testing to see if a user can click a button and it gives the appropriate output is an example of end to end testing.
+The big focus on end to end testing is the user interface.
+Like all testing concepts in programming, its split up into three A's - Arrange, Act and Assert.
+Arrange is the starting of a webpage, a form, etc ie does the item even exist?
+Act is prototyping a user acting on the webpage, app, form etc. ie like clicking a button on the page.
+Assert is confirming that the users action in the Act step results in the desired output.

 ## Instructions